 - education: Research suggests that better educated people are less prone to Alzheimer's.
 Those who already have the disease do better if they keep mentally active – an unused brain may deteriorate faster.

 - smoking: smokers are more likely to develop Alzheimer's disease compared to non-smokers.
 They are also more likely to develop other types of dementia.

 - prions: some scientists speculate that prions, tiny infectious particles made of protein, may be involved in Alzheimer's disease by infecting the brain.

 - cardiovascular disease risk factors: many conditions that affect the heart and blood vessels (e.g., high blood pressure, high cholesterol, diabetes, obesity) are associated with an increased risk of developing Alzheimer's disease and other types of dementia.

 Symptoms and Complications

 Mild forgetfulness is normal with advancing age, but healthy older people are usually good at remembering what's most important to them.
 There is reason for concern if they start forgetting what they were just doing, get lost in their own neighbourhood, or start displaying uncharacteristic or inappropriate behaviour.
-If your husband is always misplacing his keys, it may mean nothing.
-If he starts leaving them in the fridge or the sugar bowl, it may be cause for concern.
+If your loved one is always misplacing their keys, it may mean nothing.
+If they start leaving them in the fridge or the sugar bowl, it may be cause for concern.

 One of the most recognizable symptoms of Alzheimer's disease is a speech problem, such as a person choosing the wrong words, or not understanding simple sentences.
 Problems with numbers are also common.
 These are the most reliable signs of early-stage Alzheimer's disease.
 Other early signs include forgetfulness about recent events (loss of short-term memory), trouble with tasks such as housework or balancing a chequebook, and poor judgment.